mie-lab/trackintel/ROADMAP.md

 ### v0.6.0
 * Support flexible geometry columns [Issue15](https://github.com/mie-lab/trackintel/issues/15)
-* Filter data by geographic location (e.g., all data within Switzerland)
+* :heavy_check_mark: Filter data by geographic location (e.g., all data within Switzerland)
 * Enhance tripleg extraction to be _gap aware_ [issue27](https://github.com/mie-lab/trackintel/issues/27)

 ### v0.7.0

 * Simple transport mode prediction.
 This functionality is based on properties of the movement data only.
+[PR65][https://github.com/mie-lab/trackintel/pull/65]
-* Simple activity inference.
+* :heavy_check_mark: Simple activity inference.
 This functionality is based on properties of the movement data only and should include {Home, Work, Other}.

 ### v0.8.0